All Episodes

 6%.

-It, you know, it does increase over 20 years to higher, but that's important.
+Now, over five years, it does increase over 20 years to higher, but that's important.

 So there are several factors that contribute to better marriage longevity and why they're correlated with education.

-Of course, education, I don't know if it used to, that was the debt was what you were sold on.
+Used to, that was the debt was what you were sold on.

 Greater financial stability.

-And a lot of times, not always, a lot of times, people who go through university often themselves come from university families, where you have more intelligent parents who probably have better negotiation skills, and you've seen that modeled as you're growing up.
+And a lot of times, not always, a lot of times, people who go through university often themselves come from university families where you have more intelligent parents who probably have better negotiation skills, and you've seen that modeled as you're growing up.

 Choosing stable occupations.